schnellerhase/schnellerhase.github.io/content/posts/2024/gsoc.md

 ### DOLFINx - Make compile time options compile time constants [(Merged)](https://github.com/FEniCS/dolfinx/pull/3246)

-Previously in translation units wrapped transformation of compiler flag was moved to header files in combination with the usage of `consteval` to make them truly compile time constants.
+Previously, the transformation of compiler flags in translation units was moved to header files in combination with the usage of `consteval`, which effectively made them true compile time constants.
-The idiom of the changes was for a given (`cmake`) flag `FLAG` is demonstrated below.
+The following example illustrates the idiom of the changes for a given CMake flag.

 ```cpp
 consteval bool has_flag()